ItsJustJon/Homework/Challenge - 08 TypeScript/Develop/README.md

 ## Installation

-To install this project, run node index.js in the terminal.
+To install this project, run npm start in the terminal.

 ## Usage